onflow/rosetta/README.md

     hatch in case any of the existing protection against cache poisoning fails for some reason.

+* `max_backoff_interval: string`

+  * When encountering certain API errors, we exponentially back off from two seconds up to the given max backoff interval.
+This accepts [time.Duration values](https://pkg.go.dev/time#ParseDuration) like `"1s"`, `"30s"`, etc. If no value has been set, this will default to 10 seconds.

 * `mode: "online" | "offline"`

   * This specifies whether the Flow Rosetta should work in online or offline